PieLabs/pie-docs/introduction.md

 PIE supports exporting activity events during the lifecycle of user interaction with PIEs.
 Support for IMS Caliper/ ADLnet Tin Can/CMI5 is possible using this model.

 ##### IMS LTI
 PIE is just a system for rendering the interactions and questions, and as such can be wrapped in any page that may use an LTI Launch.
+Similarly outcomes from user interaction could be returned through LTI outcomes.

 ##### IMS QTI
-PIE Format doed not replace QTI 2, but QTI items can be 'compiled' into PIE format, and as such can be distributed with the full visual rendering and behavior included.
+PIE Format does not replace QTI 2, but QTI items can be converted into PIE format and 'compiled' and as such can be distributed with the full visual rendering and behavior included.

 ### What is the Origin of PIE?

 The PIE Framework is based on several years of work by CoreSpring.org in the field of building authoring and rendering tools for assessment interactions.

-We developed this technology to help fulfil our mission of making high-quality, inexpensive & free assessment content available to educators.
+We developed this technology to help fulfil our philanthropic mission of making high-quality, inexpensive & free assessment content available to educators.

 We believe this challenge of creating and sharing assessment items with advanced interactions with high fidelity is shared across the education industry.
 We decided to make our solution to this problem available as an Open Source project in the hope that it will ultimately help educators have better access to high-quality and more interactive assessment interactions.